2-Day Trip to Athens Greece | Best Sites & Activities

 Later, it was developed into the most important cemetery of ancient Athens and was continuously in use from the 9th century BC until Roman times.

-The Temple of Olympian Zeus also known as the Olympieion or Columns of the Olympian Zeus is a former colossal temple.
-It is located a short distance from the Acropolis Museum or the Monument of Lysicrates.
+The Temple of Olympian Zeus, also known as the Olympieion or Columns of the Olympian Zeus, is a former colossal temple.
+It is close to the Acropolis Museum or the Monument of Lysicrates.

 Hours: 8 am – 5 pm winter and 8 am – 8 pm summer